-Microsoft today released an update for its Internet browser for Mac OS X,
+Microsoft today released an update for its Internet browser for Mac OS X, Internet Explorer.

 The Internet Explorer Security Update is recommended for all users of Apple’s Mac OS X and Internet Explorer 5.1 for Mac, a representative of Microsoft’s Macintosh Business Unit told MacCentral.
 The update is in response to a vulnerability found in Internet Explorer 5.1 for Mac.